Miscarriage and mental disorders

 Mental disorders can be a consequence of miscarriage or early pregnancy loss.
-Even though women can develop long-term psychiatric symptoms after a miscarriage, acknowledging the potential of mental illness is not usually considered.
-A mental illness can develop in women who have experienced one or more miscarriages after the event or even years later.
+Many women can develop long-term psychiatric symptoms after a miscarriage, but acknowledging the potential of mental illness is not usually common.
+Mental illnesses can develop in women who have experienced three or more miscarriages, in 28 weeks (habitual or recurrent miscarriages).
+Women can experience mental illness years later.
 Some data suggest that men and women can be affected up to 15 years after the loss.
 Though recognized as a public health problem, studies investigating the mental health status of women following miscarriage are still lacking.

-Posttraumatic stress disorder (PTSD) can develop in women who have experienced a miscarriage.
+Commonly reported mental disorders after miscarriages include posttraumatic stress disorder(PTSD), clinical depression, anxiety, and complicated grief.
 Risks for developing PTSD after miscarriage include emotional pain, expressions of emotion, and low levels of social support.
-Even if relatively low levels of stress occur after the miscarriage, symptoms of PTSD including flashbacks, intrusive thoughts, dissociation and hyperarousal can later develop.
-Clinical depression also is associated with miscarriage.
-Past responses by clinicians have been to prescribe sedatives.
+Even if relatively low levels of stress occur after the miscarriage, symptoms of PTSD, including flashbacks, intrusive thoughts, dissociation, and hyperarousal, can later develop.
+Clinical depression symptoms can include trouble sleeping, wanting to be alone, loss of interest in activities, and irritability.
+Past responses by clinicians have been to prescribe sedatives.Anxiety can also develop as a result of a miscarriage.
+Women describe the medical treatment that they receive as contributing to their distress.
+Research has shown that a lot of anxiety symptoms may involve persistent obsessive thoughts, including replaying the loss, unwanted worries about another loss, or rumination about potential causes.

-Recurring miscarriage may increase the incidence of intrusive thoughts in women and their partners.

-Miscarriage has an emotional effect and can also lead to psychological disorders.
-One disorder that can develop is primary maternal preoccupation.
-This psychological trauma can develop as a response to early pregnancy loss.
-Anxiety can also develop as a result of a miscarriage.
-Women describe the medical treatment that they receive contributed their distress.

-Intrusive thoughts can develop after the loss.
-Panic disorder and obsessive thoughts may also develop as a response to a miscarriage.
-Men may experience pain and psychological effects but react by adopting "compensatory behaviours" such as increasing consumption of alcohol.
+Risk factors for developing mental health disorders can also be due to stigma, low social support, and barriers to care.
+Because of the stigma surrounding miscarriage, barriers to mental healthcare following the loss are created.
+A lack of social support from family, friends, or their partners can cause women to internalize or suppress emotions surrounding the loss.
+However, increased social support and adequate treatment from healthcare professionals have been found to mitigate the effects of depression post-miscarriage.Men may also experience pain and psychological effects, but react by adopting "compensatory behaviors" such as increasing consumption of alcohol.
 Because men can consider their role to be supportive, they may not have their loss recognized.